matthewjmiller/mattmiller/CV.md

 Survey of American Literature II, College of the Ozarks, fall 2019.

-Creative Writing: Nonfiction, College of the Ozarks, two sections, spring 2019, spring 2021.
+Creative Writing: Nonfiction, College of the Ozarks, three sections, spring 2019, spring 2021, fall 2023.

 Technical Writing, College of the Ozarks, four sections, fall 2018, spring 2021, spring 2022, spring 2023.
 Also taught spring 2020 as an independent study.